 Jeff's Harley birthday postcard

-Example: animated video card (thumbnail)
+Example: animated video card

 Chapter 04

 A hand-drawn card makes you smile.
-A moving, talking, AI-scored card makes you text three people immediately.
+A moving, talking, animated card makes you text three people immediately.
 We wanted everyone else to have the same reaction we had that night at the kitchen table.

 The Card Genie is the family tradition, opened up.
 You upload a photo of someone you love, describe the moment you want to commemorate, and the same process that used to take us a full weekend now happens in under two minutes.
-Image cards, premium images, short animations, longer cinematics, a voice reading your message, a soundtrack behind it.
+Image cards, premium images, short animations, longer cinematics, your voice reading your personal message, a soundtrack behind it.
 The whole lot, all from one photo and a sentence.

 We still test every new occasion ourselves.
 If a birthday card isn't funny enough, or a sympathy card doesn't feel respectful enough, it doesn't ship.
 The doggos are very strict art directors.